alfremedpal/PandasBasketball/README.md

 df = pb.get_player("jamesle01", "per_game")
 ```

+### Optional Arguments
+The `get_team()` method supports two optional arguments:
+- numeric -- boolean
+- s_index -- boolean

 ### Considerations
+- The resulting data frame **does not** include the table's footer.
 - The resulting data frame will have the same column names as the table's header but it will not have a set index.
-- The resulting data frame **does not** include the table's footer.
+To set the 'Season' column as index set the argument `s_index` to `True`.
 - The columns will be of type 'object', so in order to perform arithmetic functions on them you will need to convert them to numeric.
 You can do something like this:
 ```
 lbj_pg = pb.get_player("jamesle01", "per_game")
 lbj_pg[lbj_pg.columns] = lbj_pg[lbj_pg.columns].apply(pd.to_numeric, errors="ignore")
 ```
+Or you cant set the optional argument `s_index` to True

 ## Teams
 You can call a team's seasons table with `get_team(name)`.
 The argument 'name' is the team's three-letter abbreviation (e.g. OKC, BKN).